 Our unique students-teaching-students model creates a rigorous, vibrant learning community that supports students and fills gaps in our current inequitable education system while also building a cadre of future educators who can change the system from the ground up.

-Our summer program provides rigorous academic instruction, together with social-emotional skillbuilding, and hands-on experiences with STEM, the arts, college, and careers.
-Summer 2022 programming will be conducted mostly virtually due to the pandemic, similar to last summer..
+Our summer program provides rigorous academic instruction, together with social-emotional skill-building, and hands-on experiences with STEM, the arts, college, and careers.